mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

 The most basic mental model one can have for private fields is what it says on the tin: [fields][fieldsmdn], but private.
 Now, JS fields become properties on objects, so the mental model is perhaps 'properties that can't be accessed from outside the class'.

-However, when we encounter proxies, this mental model breaks down a bit; trying to specify the semantics for 'hidden properties' and proxies [is challenging][weakmapreasoning] (what happens when a Proxy is trying to provide access control to a properties, if you aren't supposed to be able see private fields with Proxies?
+However, when we encounter proxies, this mental model breaks down a bit; trying to specify the semantics for 'hidden properties' and proxies [is challenging][weakmapreasoning] (what happens when a Proxy is trying to provide access control to properties, if you aren't supposed to be able see private fields with Proxies?
 Can subclasses access private fields?
 Do private fields participate in prototype inheritance?) .
 In order to preserve the desired privacy properties an alternative mental model became the way the committee thinks about private fields.

 This alternative model is called the 'WeakMap' model.
 In this mental model you imagine that each class has a hidden weak map associated with each private field, such that you could hypothetically ['desugar'](https://en.wikipedia.org/wiki/Syntactic_sugar)